Brown Mackie College-Birmingham

 Highest Paying Jobs by Major

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Brown Mackie College-Birmingham are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Brown Mackie College-Birmingham are Cardiovascular technologists and technicians, Surgeons, Actuaries, Magnetic resonance imaging technologists, and Physicians

 The most specialized majors at Brown Mackie College-Birmingham are Engineering Technologies (16 degrees awarded), Health (100 degrees), Visual & Performing Arts (12 degrees), Business (40 degrees), and Computer and Information Sciences and Support Services (9 degrees) (as of 2017).